JohnCoene/pushbar/README.md

 2. Include `setup_pushbar` at the top of your server function.
 3. Use `pushbar` to include content in pushbars.
 4. Use `pushbar_open` and `pushbar_close` to programatically open and close the pushbars.

-Pass your Shiny session to 3) and 4).

 Also includes an event (see example) to capture whether a pushbar is opened.